MariamWagdy/news-aggregator/README.md

 - **Do NOT commit `database.sqlite` or `.env`** to Git.
 They are environment-specific.
 - If running on **Windows**, ensure your project path is mounted correctly.

-🚀 Now your Laravel app is fully Dockerized with SQLite! 🎉
+🚀 Now your Laravel app is fully Dockerized with SQLite and scheduled tasks ready to run! 🎉